-■ Rotate the hand crank (Fig. 71,2) until a resistance can be felt (max. opening angle 70°).
+■ Rotate the hand crank (Fig. 90,2) until a resistance can be felt (max.
+Opening: opening angle 70°).

-- Rotate the hand crank until the wind-up skylight is closed.
-The wind-up skylight can be locked after rotating two or three more times. - Check the locking mechanism.
+■ Rotate the hand crank until the wind-up skylight is closed.
+The wind-up sky-Closing: light can be locked after rotating two or three more times.

+Check the locking mechanism.
 To do so, press your hand against the acrylic glass.

-Roman shade

-The Roman shade can be closed in any position, as desired.
+Roman shade The Roman shade can be closed in any position, as desired.
 If the Roman shade is locked with the insect screen, the insect screen is also moved along on closing the Roman shade.

-- Pull the handle of the Roman shade (Fig. 71,3) and release in the desired position.
-The Roman shade will stay in that position. - Opening: - Slowly push the Roman shade at the handle to its initial position.
+■ Pull the handle of the Roman shade (Fig. 90,3) and release in the desired position.
+The Roman shade will stay in that position.

+Opening: Slowly push the Roman shade at the handle to its initial position.

-If the insect screen is locked with the Roman shade, the Roman shade is also moved along on closing the insect screen.
+Insect screen If the insect screen is locked with the Roman shade, the Roman shade is also moved along on closing the insect screen.

-■ Pull insect screen at the handle (Fig. 71,1) to the opposite handle of the Roman shade (Fig. 71,3) and allow to engage.
+Closing: ■ Pull insect screen at the handle (Fig. 90,1) to the opposite handle of the Roman shade (Fig. 90,3) and allow to engage.

-- Press the handle of the insect screen (Fig. 71,1) at the back upwards and detach the insect screen from the Roman shade (Fig. 71,3). - Slowly push insect screen at the handle to its initial position.
+- Press the handle of the insect screen (Fig. 90,1) at the back upwards and detach the insect screen from the Roman shade (Fig. 90,3). - Slowly push insect screen at the handle to its initial position.